-Writer's Name:

-- 1. What is the title?
-Is it formatted correctly? - 2.
-Is the title different from the topic? - 3.
-Is there a Hook? - 4.
-Is the Thesis Statement clear? - 5.
-Write four adjectives you see in the paper.
-(If you see fewer than four adjectives, ask the writer for help.) - 6.
-What do you like the best about this essay?
-Tell the writer what is strong in the paper.
+Writ er's Name: 1.
+What is the title?
+Is it formatted correctly?
+2. Is the title different from the topic?
+3. Is there a Hook?
+4. Is the Thesis Statement clear?
+5. Write four adjectives you see in the paper.
+(If you see fewer than four adjectives, ask the writer for help.)
+6. What do you like the best about this essay?
+Tell the writer here.
 7. What should be improved in the essay?
 Give one or more pieces of advice.